-If you are looking for more help with what to write in a retirement card try our Retirement Card Writing Tips
+If you are looking for more help with what to write in a retirement card try our Retirement Message Writing Tips

 How Long Should I Wait Before Sending a Retirement Card?

 There is no right or wrong answer to this.
 You should try to send it as soon as you become aware of their retirement, but you can if you wish also wait a short period if you are worried it may seem rather quick.
 Even if you get the opportunity to speak to them face to face it’s still probably best to send a card.

 When Has too Much Time Passed to Send a Retirement Card?

 You will ideally send the card or note as soon as you can, but if you are not aware of their retirement until some time after it has been announced or happened then it is probably best to not send anything.
 You will need to use your better judgement to decide when it has been too long – years obviously, months possibly, weeks however should still be ok to send or say something.

 Can I Send an Email or Text Message as a Retirement Message?
 Or do it via Twitter/Facebook?

 This will depend on how well you know the person retiring.
 If they are a good friend or family member then it doesn’t take too much time or effort to buy a retirement card, and